a game-changing human opportunity.

 enter the EQuip Our Kids! campaign.

-The goal will be to catalyze a movement of schools that are supportive, joyful learning environments dedicated to helping the whole child succeed- to the benefit of children, teens, adults, school outcomes, society and business (the economy) as a whole.
+We want all schools to be supportive, joyful learning environments dedicated to helping the whole child succeed in all aspects of life – to the benefit of children, teens, school outcomes, families communities, adults, workplaces and the economy and quality of life as a whole.

 “I like it because it really helps the people in a classroom calm down and stop all the bullying.
 It really helped because a lot of bullying has stopped in the school.”